wrightaprilm/treesiftr/paper.md

 phylogenetic trees is crucial in many areas of biology.
 However, visualizing the relationship between a phylogenetic tree and the data used to generate it is not always intuitive to novice learners.
-To assist with understanding this relationship, I have created treesiftr, an R package [@R] that creates subsets of data from a phylogenetic matrix, generates a tree for each subset under the maximum parsimony optimality criterion, and scores that tree under both the likelihood and parsimony criteria.
+To assist with understanding this relationship, I have created treesiftr, an R package [@R] that creates subsets of data from a phylogenetic matrix, estimates a tree for each subset under the maximum parsimony optimality criterion, and scores that tree under both the likelihood and parsimony criteria.
 The output of the package is a visualization or set of visualizations of a tree and the characters used to estimate it.